routegy/routegy-docs/app/docs/how-to/create-trello-cards.md

 # Create Trello Cards

-This document describes how to make use of the [Trello](/reference/touch-handler-types/trello/) touch handler to create cards when someone interacts with your touchpoints.
+This document describes how to make use of the [Trello](/reference/action-types/trello/) action to create cards when someone interacts with your microapps.

 If you don't have a Trello account, you can create one [here](https://trello.com/signup).

 [Routegy](https://routegy.com) + [Trello](https://trello.com) is an extremely powerful combination and is being used by people around the world to manage supply requests, purchase orders, and curbside pickups.
 Trello can be customized in near infinite ways to fit your exact needs.

-### Creating the Touch Handler
+### Creating the Action

-Follow the steps below to create a [touch handler](/reference/touch-handlers/) for creating Trello cards.
+Follow the steps below to create a [action](/reference/actions/) for creating Trello cards.

 #### Step 1